Margaret Samahita

 What drives home solar PV uptake?
 Subsidies, peer effects and visibility in Sweden (with Luis Mundaca).
 Energy Research & Social Science, 2020, 60:101319.

 Curating social image: Experimental evidence on the value of actions and selfies (with Håkan J. Holm).
-Journal of Economic Behavior & Organization, 2018, 148:83-104. [radio]
+Journal of Economic Behavior & Organization, 2018, 148:83-104.

 Venting and gossiping in conflicts: Verbal expression in ultimatum games.
 Journal of Behavioral and Experimental Economics, 2017, 67:111-121.